joerivanveen/wp-reading-progress/readme.txt

 == Changelog ==

+1.3.4: removed jQuery dependency

-1.3.3: fix implode glue position notice
+1.3.3: fixed implode deprecated notice

 1.3.2: fix getBoundingClientRect does not work on iOS 8 and 9 (at least), now using custom function for it